 The award amount varies for this competitive scholarship.
-Students who have completed 30 or more transferable, for-credit hours at an accredited college or university with a minimum 3.25 transfer GPA should apply.
-Students who receive transfer scholarships are required to enroll in and complete 15 or more hours with a 3.25 semester GPA for renewal of up to three subsequent semesters.
-Transfer credit, CLEP, AP, IB, summer courses, or concurrent enrollment credit cannot be used to qualify for scholarship renewal.
-Academic scholarships must be used on the main campus in Russellville.
+Students who have completed 12 or more transferable, for-credit hours at an accredited college or university with a minimum 3.25 transfer GPA should apply.
+Students who receive transfer scholarships are required to enroll in and complete 15 or more hours with a 3.25 semester GPA for renewal of up to five semesters or completion of an undergraduate degree, whichever comes first.
+Transfer, CLEP, AP, and IB credit cannot be used to qualify for scholarship renewal.
+Transfer scholarships must be used on the main campus in Russellville.